nearform/graphql-hooks/README.md

 export { customRender as render }
 ```

-Using this allows to easily render a component using the `LocalGraphQLClient` with local queries when writing tests:
+Using this allows us to easily render a component using the `LocalGraphQLClient` with local queries when writing tests:

 ```js
 // Comes from the above code